linzjs/linz/docs/permissions.rst

 ``err`` should be ``null`` if no error occurred.
 If an error has occurred, you can return it to the callback which will then default the ``result`` to ``false``. ``result`` should be an object.

-The result object should contain optionally the following keys with boolean values:
+The result object should contain, optionally, the following keys with boolean values:

 - ``canEdit``
 - ``canDelete``